An Example to Accelerate R with Rcpp and OpenMP: a Simulation Study of Survey with Systematic Non-responses

 Result: Using

-This note uses a simple simulation study1 as an example to show that using Rcpp
+This note uses a simple simulation study1 as an example to show that using Rcpp with OpenMP can significantly accelerate computation in R.

 The simulation illustrates biases arising from systematic unit non-responses.